yast/yast.github.io/doc/security-tips.md

 ## Running External Tools

+If you can avoid it, do not use external commands.
+In particular, do not use external commands that have a good and easy-to-use Ruby counterpart.
+I.e. don't pipe the output of one command to any of `grep`, `sed`, `tr`, `cut`.
+Simply use plain Ruby for those things.
+Also, don't use `ls` or `find` to find files.
+Use Ruby `Dir` and `Find` instead.

+If you really need to use external commands:

 The [shell injection vulnerability]( https://en.wikipedia.org/wiki/Code_injection#Shell_injection) is usually not a problem as YaST is already running as root and the input comes from the root